hashicorp/terraform-website/content/source/docs/enterprise/admin/resources.html.md

 # Administration: Managing Accounts and Resources

 Site administrators have access to all organizations, users, runs, and workspaces.
 This visibility is intended to provide access to management actions such as adding administrators, updating Terraform versions or adding custom Terraform bundles, suspending or deleting users, and creating or deleting organizations.
-It also allows for "impersonation" to aid in assisting regular users with issues in Terraform Enterprise.
+It also allows for "impersonation" to aid in assisting regular users with issues in the Terraform Cloud application.

 ## Viewing, Searching, and Filtering Lists